kharchenkolab/AllenBrain_AnnData/README.md

   -t TSNEFILE, --tsneFile TSNEFILE
                         Path to the tSNE file'
   -f TRIMMEDMEANSFILE, --trimmedMeansFile TRIMMEDMEANSFILE
-                        Path to the tSNE file'
+                        Path to the trimmed means file'
 ```

 ### Steps to generate .h5ad file